 This stance was re-enforced in 1897 with the formation of the Hampstead Heath Protection Society (now called the Heath & Hampstead Society), whose objective was “the preservation of the original Heath in its wild and natural state and also the preservation of the natural characteristic features of later additions to the Heath so far as is consistent with their full enjoyment by the public.”

 The ponds have been the source of much recent controversy, a reminder of just how strongly people feel about ‘their’ green space.
 In 2011 the City of London announced a scheme that it said would improve the safety of the dams to guard against damage that might result from a very large, but rare storm hitting London.
-The proposals were challenged by a consortium of groups and societies collectively called “Dam Nonsense”, who felt that the scheme was disproportionate to the risk; but so far as we could see on the day we visited work is underway and, although much earth is being moved and footpaths temporarily closed, one suspects it will look fine after nature has re-encroached in a few years time, as it always does.
+The proposals were challenged by a consortium of groups and societies collectively called “Dam Nonsense”, who felt that the scheme was disproportionate to the risk.
+But in the end the work took place, and although much earth was moved and footpaths temporarily closed, it got back to looking fine pretty quickly, as nature speedily re-encroached.

 I mentioned that it is the River Fleet that supplies these ponds; one of its two sources is in the grounds of Kenwood House, where we are headed next.
-If lost rivers are your thing (I sense they might be!), you must get hold of a copy of the book ‘London’s Lost Rivers’ by Paul Talling; he also runs tours, the details of which can be found at http://www.derelictlondon.com/londons-lost-rivers-tours.html
+If lost rivers are your thing (I sense they might be!), you must get hold of a copy of the book ‘London’s Lost Rivers’ by Paul Talling; he also runs tours.

 Kenwood House dates from the early 17th century.
 In 1754 it was bought by William Murray, 1st Earl of Mansfield, who commissioned Robert Adam to remodel it.
 Adam added the library, one of his most famous interiors, and added the Ionic portico at the entrance.